computercrunchnz/PicoOS/README.md

 # PicoOS
-An OS for Raspberry Pi Picos, Currently Under Development.
+An OS for boards with the RP2040 Processor, Currently Under Development.